lanl/TellusFM/DETAILED_GUIDE.md

-# TellusFM — *Transformer Fracture Model*
+# TellusFM — A Pretrained Transferable Multitask Model for Material Fracture Prediction

-> *“From the forge of Vulcan and the soil of Tellus — intelligence that understands the Earth.”*

----

 ## Overview

-**TellusFM** is a **Python-based transformer model** for simulating and learning the coupled processes of **flow, fracture, and material evolution**.
-It bridges **machine learning**, **physics-informed modeling**, and **computational materials science** to enable *data-driven discovery* of emergent behaviors in complex materials.

-TellusFM draws inspiration from **Roman mythology**, where *Tellus*, the goddess of Earth, embodies strength, structure, and renewal — the perfect metaphor for a model designed to uncover the hidden language of matter.
+TellusFM is a Python package accompanying the manuscript on pretrained transferable transformer models for 2D material fracture prediction.
+The repository provides model code, example configurations, preprocessing utilities, pretrained weights, and small test datasets for reproducing the fracture-prediction workflows described in the paper.

 ---